Vladimir-csp/uwsm/README.md

 #### From a display manager

 To launch uwsm from a display/login manager, `uwsm` can be used inside desktop entries.
-Example `/usr/local/share/wayland-sessions/my-compositor.desktop`:
+Example `/usr/local/share/wayland-sessions/my-compositor-uwsm.desktop`:

 ```
 [Desktop Entry]
 Name=My compositor (with UWSM)
-Comment=My cool compositor
+Comment=My cool compositor, UWSM session

+# either full command line with metadata and executable
 Exec=uwsm start -N "My compositor" -D mycompositor:mylib -C "My cool compositor" -- mywm

+# or a reference to another entry
+Exec=uwsm start -- my-compositor.desktop

 DesktopNames=mycompositor;mylib
 Type=Application
 ```

 Things to keep in mind:

-- For consistency, command line arguments should mirror the keys of the entry
-- Command in `Exec=` should start with `uwsm start`
+- Command in `Exec=` should start with `uwsm start`.
+- If command references an exeutable, keys of the entry should be mirrored in arguments, because otherwise `uwsm` will not have access to those strings.
-- It should not point to itself (as a combination of Desktop Entry ID and Action ID)
+- It should not point to itself (as a combination of Desktop Entry ID and Action ID).
-- It should not point to a Desktop Entry ID and Action ID that also uses `uwsm`
+- It should not point to a Desktop Entry ID and Action ID that also uses `uwsm`.

 Potentially such entries may be found and used by `uwsm` itself, i.e. in shell profile integration situation, or when launched manually.
 Following the